-Zoysia grass is native to Asia, but it's been in the United States since at least 1895,1 around the time lawns first captured the interest of American homeowners.
-It is what's known as a warm-season grass, meaning its active growth starts in the warmth of late spring and peaks during hot summer weather.
+Zoysia grass is native to Asia, but it's been in the United States since at least 1895,1 around the time the first American lawns appeared.
+It is known as a warm-season grass, meaning its active growth starts in the warmth of late spring and peaks during hot summer weather.
 Zoysia is perennial, so it comes back year after year when grown in appropriate climates.
-It's well-suited to lawns across the southern tier of states, from the hot, humid Southeast to parts of California.
+It's well-suited to lawns across the southern states, from the hot, humid Southeast to parts of California.

-Some types of Zoysia grass can only be grown from sod or grass sprigs, but Pennington Zenith Zoysia grass seed combines the strengths of Zoysia grass with all the benefits of growing from seed.
-Zenith Zoysia also offers improved cold tolerance that gives lawn owners even greater advantages in this challenging region.
+Some types of Zoysia grass can only be grown from sod or grass sprigs, but Pennington Zenith Zoysia Grass Seed and Mulch combine the strengths of Zoysia grass with all the benefits of growing from seed.
+Zenith Zoysia also offers improved cold tolerance to give lawn owners even greater advantages in this challenging region.

 Zoysia grass establishes more slowly than some lawn grasses, but it forms a very dense carpet of grass beneath your feet.
-It's so dense, few lawn weeds penetrate established Zoysia lawns.
+Few lawn weeds penetrate established Zoysia lawns.
 The grass spreads by above-ground stems called stolons and underground stems called rhizomes.
-This thick, dense growth earns it favor from warm-climate sod producers and families that use their lawns heavily for lawn games and entertaining.
+This thick, dense growth earns favor among warm-climate sod producers and families that use their lawns heavily for lawn games and entertaining.

 During its active growing season, Zoysia typically stays light to medium green.
-It turns brown when winter dormancy sets in, but it stays green much longer than Bermudagrass and other warm-season grasses — and Pennington Zenith Zoysia keeps its green color longer than other Zoysias do.
+It turns brown when winter dormancy sets in, but it stays green much longer than Bermudagrass and other warm-season grasses.
+Plus, Pennington Zenith Zoysia keeps its green color longer than ordinary Zoysia grasses do.
 Some homeowners choose to overseed Zoysia lawns in fall with cool-season ryegrass for green winter color, but others appreciate its straw-like natural hue.
-Come spring, Zoysia lawns are among the first to green up again.
+Come spring, Zoysia lawns are among the first warm-season lawns to green up again.